huggingface/hub-docs/docs/hub/models-adding-libraries.md

     ```bash
     pytest -sv --rootdir docker_images/your-awesome-library/docker_images/your-awesome-library/
     ```

+### Register your libraries supported tasks on the hub

+To register the tasks supported by your library on the hub you'll need to add a mapping from your library name to its supported tasks in this [file](https://github.com/huggingface/hub-docs/blob/main/js/src/lib/interfaces/LibrariesToTasks.ts).
+This will ensure the inference API is registered for tasks supported by your model.

 With these simple but powerful methods, you brought the full functionality of the Hub into your library.
 Users can download files stored on the Hub from your library with `hf_hub_download`, create repositories with `create_repo`, and upload files with `upload_file`.
 You also set up Inference API with your library, allowing users to interact with your models on the Hub from inside a browser.